Mimic Human Cognition, Master Multi-Image Reasoning: A Meta-Action Framework for Enhanced Visual Understanding: Case Study

 \section{Case Study}

 Here we present a case study of our model in Figure \ref{fig:all_images} and \ref{fig:all_images_part1}, covering multi-image benchmarks, video benchmarks, and single-image benchmarks.
 The results demonstrate that, across different types of tasks, our model can dynamically invoke appropriate meta-actions to analyze the problem and produce correct answers.
+In Figure \ref{case_reaosning_path}, we present multiple reasoning results for a single problem.
+It can be observed that the model explores different reasoning paths for the same problem, all of which lead to the correct answer.